 Plaster wall surfaces are constructed from layers of hard plaster that are built up over a wood or metal framework called lath.
-The plaster itself consists of a mixture of lime or gypsum, an aggregate such as sand, and water.
+The plaster itself consists of a mixture of lime or gypsum, an aggregate (typically sand), and water.
 The plaster is troweled onto the wall surface wet, and when it dries, it forms a very hard, durable surface.
 Plaster sets quickly and is generally more difficult to work than joint compound or patching compound.

-Spackle was a originally a trademark for a specific product but has come to be used as a generic term for patching compounds: products designed to repair small imperfections in plaster or drywall surfaces.
+Spackle is a product designed to repair small imperfections in plaster or drywall surfaces.
 Although the original patching compounds were, like plaster and joint compound, powdered products that needed to be mixed with water, modern patching compounds are typically pre-mixed paste or putty-like products sold in jars and ready to use.

 Patching compound is often confused with caulk, which is a flexible substance primarily used to seal gaps and seams, and painter's putty, which is used to fill holes in wood.
 These products usually are formulated on a base of oil, latex, or synthetic polymers and are not well suited to making repairs in plaster or wall board.